Torey Lovullo: Personal life

-His father, Sam Lovullo, was a producer of the long-running syndicated television country comedy variety show Hee Haw and its spinoff series Hee Haw Honeys.
+Lovullo's father, Sam, was a producer of the long-running syndicated television country comedy variety show Hee Haw and its spinoff series Hee Haw Honeys.
 Sam was the producer of many other television shows and specials.
 Before his death in 2017, Sam was the recipient of many awards for his innovative production methods in television.
 He also received many awards in his lifetime for his contributions to several organizations, including receiving the Italian Federation's man of the year award.

-Lovullo has one daughter, Taylor, and two sons, Nick and Connor.
-Two children are from his first marriage to Lynn Tobey Goldfield.
-His youngest child is from his current marriage to Kristen Burwell.
-Son Nick Lovullo played baseball professionally from 2013–2021 and is the current manager of the South Bend Cubs of the High-A Midwest League.
+Lovullo has one daughter and two sons.
+Two children are from his first marriage and his youngest child is from his second marriage.
+His son Nick Lovullo played baseball professionally as an infielder from 2013–2021.